1. Education

 • Type of Institution: private college of art

-• For acceptance rate, test scores, costs and other information, visit the MICA profile.
+• For acceptance rate, costs and other information, visit the MICA profile.

 Mount St. Mary's University